General QuestionsWho can I contact about my taxes?

 Below are common examples of why a property owner may need to obtain a permit.

-UCC Building Permits are required for construction projects that involve plumbing, electrical or mechanical work.
+UCC Building Permits are required for construction projects that involve plumbing, electrical, structural, or mechanical work.

 Zoning permits are required for projects that impact your property’s footprint.
 Examples include home alterations and additions such as decks, porches, sheds, fences, driveway expansions and more.